 Filters are created from different materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters catch more debris but may reduce your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might be interested in using a HEPA filter, keep in mind that's like adding a MERV 16 filter in your heating and cooling equipment.
 It’s highly unlikely your unit was designed to handle that amount of resistance.
-If you’re troubled by indoor air quality in Ocala, think about getting a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This equipment works alongside your heating and cooling system.